unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 - Formatting or erasing drives for future use.
 - Safely disconnecting USB or external drives without hassle.

-For more details on installing and managing plugins, check out [Plugins](../customize-your-experience/plugins.md) in “Customizing your experience.”
+For more details on installing and managing plugins, check out [Plugins](../customize-your-experience/plugins.md).

 ---